bobf34/GlobalWarming/README.md

 Set variable *showSpectrums* to True for plots of the temperature and sunspot spectrums.

 ### Required Datasets
-The first time you run the program it will automatically download the two required datasets.
+The first time you run the program it will automatically download the required datasets.

 __WARNING:__ Your results may change, or may not match results shown here as the data sets are constantly being updated and revised.